 Reforestation, of course!
 Many new buildings and areas are being projected to reserve as much nature as possible.
-Existing neighborhoods and cities are going to get many more trees and urban parks, as current foresting areas have become a priority for most cities.
+Existing neighbourhoods and cities are going to get many more trees and urban parks, as current foresting areas have become a priority for most cities.
 Trees don’t just produce oxygen; they take out all the harmful particulates commonly found in the air.

 We’re not only going to be way healthier, but we’re also going to see a greener, more natural cityscape in the future.

 Recycling has been a big part of life ever since the ecological movement has garnered so much attention and clout.
-Recycling centers are all around us, but sometimes we don’t have the option to recycle our trash.
+Recycling centres are all around us, but sometimes we don’t have the option to recycle our trash.

-Well, that’s going to change pretty soon, though, as many new buildings come with mini recycling centers or hubs built into them.
+Well, that’s going to change pretty soon, though, as many new buildings come with mini recycling centres or hubs built into them.
 These are the places where all of your recyclables will go to later be collected by a recycling company and made into fun new things.